‘Avengers: Endgame’ Director Explains Why Robert Downey Jr. Deserves An Oscar For Portraying Iron Man

 There has been a major campaign sweeping the internet to get Robert Downey Jr. nominated for an Academy Award for his role as Tony Stark/Iron Man in Avengers: Endgame.
 No actor has been nominated for a performance from the Marvel Cinematic Universe, but Black Panther did make history by being the first film in the group to be nominated for Best Picture last year.

 Now, Endgame directors Joe Russo and Anthony Russo are speaking out on why they think their star actor deserves all the hype he is getting and are only furthering Oscar buzz.
-The duo sat down with The Daily Beast (via CinemaBlend) and explained how the moviegoers have proven why the longtime actor deserves a nomination.
+The duo sat down with The Daily Beast, via CinemaBlend, and explained how the moviegoers have proven why the longtime actor deserves a nomination.

 “I don’t know if I have ever seen — in movie history — a global audience react to a performance the way they did to Robert Downey in that movie.
 There were people bawling in movie theaters, hyperventilating.
 I mean, that is a profound performance, when you can touch audiences all over the world to that degree.
 We’ve never seen anything like that, and if that doesn’t deserve an Oscar, I don’t know what does.”